dmbarbour/wikilon/docs/AwelonLang.md

-        new     : DebugName -> a -> TX v e (v a) read    : v a -> TX v e a write   : v a -> a -> TX v e () modify  : (a -> a) -> v a -> TX v e ()
-        delete  : v a -> TX v e ()
-        try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()
+        new     : DebugName -> a -> TX v e (v a) read    : v a -> TX v e a write   : v a -> a -> TX v e () delete  : v a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()

 I assume the monadic API is manipulated through a suitable projection so isn't too different from conventional imperative programming.
 We can manipulate variables via imperative `read` and `write` operations.
-The `modify` operation is basically a composed read-write, but could be optimized to reduce concurrency conflicts.
 The `new` operation creates fresh variables.
 A `delete` operator could support explicit memory management.
-(Garbage collection may also be supported, but I'd rather not rely on it.)

 The `try` and `abort` operations support hierarchical transactions with strong exception safety, which simplifies partial failure and graceful degradation.
 The `abort` value may carry ad-hoc information about why the transaction failed.
-The `try` operation only handles `abort`; it would not catch a type error or an attempt to read a deleted variable.
+The `try` operation only handles `abort`; it would not catch a type error, for example.

 The `fork` operation specifies a 'one-off' operation to attempt in unspecified order upon commit.
 This is intended for use in read-fork patterns, where the operation may be repeated until a variable observed by the parent transaction changes.
 With recursive use of read-fork, we can form a tree with read-write loops at the leaves, expand a single bot into multiple component bots.
 This supports task-concurrency, multi-stage programming, and convenient packaging of behaviors.
 (If used from a read-write transaction, we can simply reject the transaction.)